BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Components.Adapters.ActionsSDK/README.md

-# Google Actions SDK (latest) Adapter for Bot Builder v4 .NET SDK
+# Google Actions (latest) Adapter Component for Bot Framework Composer / Bot Framework SDK

 > **This adapter is for use with the latest Google Actions SDK for building conversational actions (https://developers.google.com/assistant/conversational/overview).**